 Now, don't get Paleo confused with grain free.
 There are many grain free cereals popping up.
 However, most of them contain legumes/beans so they aren't technically Paleo.
 That doesn't mean they aren't healthier, but they do not fit the true definition of "Paleo".

 FINALLY, a Paleo cereal has launched!
-Lovebird Cereal is completely grain free, dairy free, refined sugar free AND legume free!
+Lovebird Cereal is completely grain free, dairy free, refined sugar free, legume free AND plant based!
+(The unsweetened is vegan, but the flavored varieties contain honey as a sweetener.)
 Not only that, but it tastes amazing.
 This is literally the best Paleo cereal to buy!

 Lovebird's cereal is basically Paleo cheerios - crunchy little donut-shaped cereal made with Paleo ingredients, low in sugar, crunchy and delicious.